 It is our goal to ensure that all staff and professionals achieve the right work-life balance.
 For this reason for example, maternity leave, which is regarded by many firms in Italy to be incompatible with career development, is supported by us both financially and with specific organisational measures and policies.
 This means that the careers of mothers are not jeopardized in any way.
 In Portolano Cavallo, various women have become partners while on maternity leave and have proved to be an example for other young women at the firm, thereby demonstrating that it is possible to strike a balance between career and family life.

-With 50% female-representation on our team (women account for 44% of partners and counsel and 92% of staff), including at present six heads of department, our firm places a specific value on female figures, enabling them to strike the right balance between career and family, as explained by the partner Manuela Cavallo in the interview for Corriere della Sera available at this link (Italian).
+With 55% female-representation on our team (women account for 48% of partners and counsel and 80% of staff), including at present ten heads of department, our firm places a specific value on female figures, enabling them to strike the right balance between career and family, as explained by the partner Manuela Cavallo in the interview for Corriere della Sera available at this link (Italian).

 According to the testimonies collected from Mag by legalcommunity.it the number of customers who take into account the composition of the team in the allocation of mandates is growing.
-Giorgia Vitanza describes, in this interview (Italian), the initiatives undertaken by Portolano Cavallo law firm about diversity.
+Our HR manager Giorgia Vitanza describes, in this interview (Italian), the initiatives undertaken by Portolano Cavallo about diversity:

 These awards reward law firms fostering the development of women in the legal profession and providing programs that allow professional growth and personal and family life balance.

 Our beliefs and policies on diversity, implemented with perseverance, have been recognized in 9 shortlisted categories.